LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotWorkspace.md

 A bot consists of one or more [dialogs](conversation-builder-dialogs-dialog-basics.html) that each contain one or more [interactions](conversation-builder-interactions-interaction-basics.html).
 In the image above of the Dialogs view in Conversation Builder, note the following:

 * The open "hello world" bot has 6 dialogs.
 These are listed in the dialogs panel on the left.
-* The Account Balance dialog contains 6 interactions.
+* The Billing dialog contains 5 interactions.
 These are also listed in the dialogs panel on the left.
-* The Account Balance dialog is currently displayed in the dialog editor in the center of the screen.
+* The Billing dialog is currently displayed in the dialog editor in the center of the screen.
 As such, its name appears in bold in the dialogs panel.

 {: .important}
 Conversation Builder supports the creation of bots for all the LiveEngage channels.
 Because a bot simply listens to a piece of text sent from a user, any channel that provides text to LiveEngage can potentially trigger a bot.
 However, there are channel-specific formats, features and conventions that might not be available for all channels.
 Please contact your LivePerson account team for information on formats supported for specific channels.